jtarmitage/graphql-api/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Create a personal token and add it to a .env file to run this project.
+Create a personal token and add it to a .env.local file to run this project.
 A env-template file has been created to assist with this.

 ## Available Scripts